sivassrr/SivasPublic/robot-coding-guidelines.md

 # Good Automation code: Expectation:
 ```
-•Automation Code  should be Self Explanatory to all
+• Automation Code  should be Self Explanatory to all
   –	Developer/Tester/End User
-•Should be Focused
+• Should be Focused
-•Automation code needs to be a specification, not a script
+• Automation code needs to be a specification, not a script
-•Should needs to be in domain language
+• Should needs to be in domain language
-•Should talks about business functionality, not about software design
+• Should talks about business functionality, not about software design
-•Adaptability to the new requirements or new implementation
+• Adaptability to the new requirements or new implementation
-•Easy to fix the automation code issues
+• Easy to fix the automation code issues
 ```